Tinkerforge/doc/en/source/Hardware/Bricks/RED_Brick.rst

    :alt: Screenshot of settings tab showing Server Monitoring configurations.
    :align: center

-The server monitoring functionallity (requires Image >= 1.6 and Brick Viewer >= 2.2.3) is designed to be used with the :ref:`Starter Kit: Server Room Monitoring <starter_kit_server_room_monitoring_red_brick>`.
+The server monitoring functionality (requires Image >= 1.6 and Brick Viewer >= 2.2.3) is designed to be used with the :ref:`Starter Kit: Server Room Monitoring <starter_kit_server_room_monitoring_red_brick>`.
 For further details see the documentation of the kit.